KjellKod/g3log/README.md

 ## 1. Easy usage in files
-Avoid deep dependency injection complexity and instead get access to the logger as easy as
+Avoid deep dependency injection complexity and instead get access to the logger as easy as:
 ```
 #include <g3log/g3log.hpp>
 ```

 ## 2. Access to streaming and print_f log call syntax
-Both streaming syntax `LOG` and print_f `LOGF` syntax are available.
+Both streaming syntax `LOG` and print_f `LOGF` syntax are available:

 ```
 LOGF(INFO, "Hi log %d", 123);